• Skip to primary navigation

 Close up image of skillet filled with noodles, stir fried vegetables and four teriyaki salmon fillets, garnished with sliced red chilies and sesame seeds.

-I like to bake the teriyaki salmon fillets in the oven, rather than cook them on the stove top.
-I find the salmon remains moist when roasted and doesn't dry out, which is always the name of the game when cooking fish.
+I like to bake the teriyaki fillets in the oven, rather than cook them on the stove top.
+I’ve tested this salmon three ways — oven, skillet, and air fryer — and I find the salmon remains moist and doesn't dry out when quickly oven roasted.

 Jump to: